 a.
-In columns 1, 2, 3 and 4 in the box score, the number of times he batted, the runs he scored, the base hits he made and the runs batted in he was credited with.
-The batter is charged with an official time at bat whenever he completes his turn, unless he has been awarded first base as in 8-2-b, d or e, or he has been credited with a sacrifice (10-8).
+In columns 1, 2, 3 and 4 in the box score, the number of times they batted, the runs they scored, the base hits they made and the runs batted in they were credited with.
+The batter is charged with an official time at bat whenever they completes their turn, unless they have been awarded first base as in 8-2-b, d or e, or they have been credited with a sacrifice (10-8).
 In columns 5 and 6, the number of bases on balls and strikeouts credited to the batter shall be recorded; and b.
 In the summary, the number of extra-base hits (10-6), sacrifice hits, sacrifice flies and stolen bases.

-Note: An official time at bat shall not be charged against a player when he hits a sacrifice bunt or sacrifice fly, is awarded a base on balls, is hit by a pitched ball or is awarded first base because of interference or obstruction.
+Note: An official time at bat shall not be charged against a player when they hit a sacrifice bunt or sacrifice fly, are awarded a base on balls, are hit by a pitched ball or are awarded first base because of interference or obstruction.

-Batting Out of Turn
+Batting Out of Order

 SECTION 3.
-If a player bats out of turn and is put out, and the proper batter is called out before the ball is pitched to the next batter, charge the proper batter with a time at bat and score the putout and any assists the same as if the correct batting order had been followed.
-If an improper batter becomes a runner and the proper batter is called out for having missed his turn at bat, charge the proper batter with a time at bat, credit the putout to the catcher and ignore everything entering into the improper batter's safe arrival on base.
+If a player bats out of order and is put out, and the proper batter is called out before the ball is pitched to the next batter, charge the proper batter with a time at bat and score the putout and any assists the same as if the correct batting order had been followed.
+If an improper batter becomes a runner and the proper batter is called out for having missed their turn at bat, charge the proper batter with a time at bat, credit the putout to the catcher and ignore everything entering into the improper batter's safe arrival on base.
 If more than one batter bats out of turn in succession, score all plays just as they occur, skipping the turn at bat of the player or players who first missed batting in the proper order.